isabelirk/isabelirk/README.md

 # Hello 👋

-👩 My name's Isabeli and I'm 26 years old (she/her).
+👩 My name's Isabeli and I'm 26 years old. (she/her)

-📌 I live in the Brazil.

 👩‍🎓 I'm currently a undergraduate student in Geography (Licentiate) at UFFS.